Cupey station

 Cupey is a rapid transit station in San Juan agglomeration, Puerto Rico.
 It is located between Centro Médico and Río Piedras stations on the only line of the Tren Urbano system, in the El Cinco district of the city of San Juan.
 The station is named after the barrio of Cupey, located further south.
 The trial service ran in 2004, however, the regular service only started on 6 June 2005.

+Bus terminal

+The bus terminal is located western entrance to the station.